Demon core: Second incident

-The nearest person to Slotin, Graves, who was watching over Slotin's shoulder and was thus partially shielded by him, received a high but non-lethal radiation dose.
+Graves, the next nearest person to the core, was watching over Slotin's shoulder and was thus partially shielded by him.
+He received a high but non-lethal radiation dose.
 Graves was hospitalized for several weeks with severe radiation poisoning.
-He died 19 years later, at age 55, of a heart attack.
-While this may have been caused by Graves' exposure to radiation, the event may have been hereditary as his father also died of a heart attack.
+He died 19 years later, at age 55, of heart failure.
+While this may have been caused by Graves' exposure to radiation, the condition may have been hereditary, as his father also died of heart failure.

 The second accident was reported by the Associated Press on May 26, 1946: "Four men injured through accidental exposure to radiation in the government's atomic laboratory here [Los Alamos] have been discharged from the hospital and 'immediate condition' of four others is satisfactory, the Army reported today.
 Dr. Norris E. Bradbury, project director, said the men were injured last Tuesday in what he described as an experiment with fissionable material."

 Medical studies

-Follow-up research was conducted on the health of the men.
+Later research was performed concerning the health of the men.
 An early report was published in 1951.
 A later report was compiled for the U.S. government and submitted in 1979.
 A summary of its findings:

 Two machinists, Paul Long and another, unidentified, in another part of the building, 20-25 ft away, were not treated.

-After these incidents the core, originally known as "Rufus", was referred to as the "demon core".
+After these incidents, the core, originally known as "Rufus", was referred to as the "demon core".
 Hands-on criticality experiments were stopped, and remote-control machines and TV cameras were designed by Schreiber, one of the survivors, to perform such experiments with all personnel at a quarter-mile distance.

 Planned uses and fate of the core

-The demon core was intended for use in the Operation Crossroads nuclear tests, but after the criticality accident, time was needed for its radioactivity to decline and for it to be re-evaluated for the effects of the fission products it held, some of which were highly neutron poisonous to the desired level of fission.
-The next two cores were shipped for use in Able and Baker, and the demon core was scheduled to be shipped later for the third test of the series, provisionally named Charlie, but that test was cancelled due to the unexpected level of radioactivity resulting from the underwater Baker test and the inability to decontaminate the target warships.
-The core was later melted down and the material recycled for use in other cores.
+The demon core was intended for use in the Operation Crossroads nuclear tests, but after the second criticality accident, time was needed for its radioactivity to decrease and for it to be re-evaluated for the effects of the fission products it held, some of which were very neutron poisonous to the desired level of fission.
+The next two cores were shipped for use in Able and Baker, and the demon core was scheduled to be shipped later for the third test of the series, provisionally named Charlie, but that test was canceled because of the unexpected level of radioactivity resulting from the underwater Baker test and the inability to decontaminate the target warships.
+The core was melted down during the summer of 1946, and the material was recycled for use in other cores.